dgroomes/kafka-playground/interactive/README.md

 ### Instructions

-* Use Java 11
+1. Use Java 17
-* Install Kafka and `kcat`:
+2. Install Kafka and `kcat`
    * `brew install kafka`
    * `brew install kcat`
+3. Start Kafka
    * Running the application and the test cases depend on a locally running Kafka instance.
 Use the `startKafka` and `stopKafka` commands (see [`commands.sh`](#commandssh)) to run Kafka.
+Use the following comands to source the commands file and then start Kafka.
+   * `. commands.sh`
+   * `startKafka`
+4. Build and run the program:
+   * `build && run`
+5. Produce some test messages
-* In a new terminal, build and run the program with `build && run`
+   * Open a new terminal and source the commands file.
+Then execute the following command.
+   * `produce`
-* In a new terminal, produce some test data with `produce`.
-You should see the application react with new logs.
-Next, try `produce 10`.
+   * You should see the application react with new logs!
+   * Next, produce multiple messages with the following command.
+   * `produce 10`
+6. Experiment!
-* In the application terminal, start experimenting by typing in any of the commands: "start", "stop", "reset", "rewind", "current-offsets".
+   * In the terminal you used to start the program, experiment by typing in any of the commands: "start", "stop", "reset", "rewind", "current-offsets".
 Continue to experiment!

 ### `commands.sh`